-But this isn’t about the regular Squarespace website builder.
-This review is about Squarespace Commerce.
-Some might not know this, but people with Squarespace sites have always been able to sell online simply by adding something like PayPal or Ecwid.
+But this isn’t about Squarespace, this review is about Squarespace Commerce.
+Some of you may not know this, but people with Squarespace sites have always been able to sell online simply by adding something like PayPal or Ecwid.
 But that wasn’t ideal.
-In

 Squarespace Video Preview